giantswarm/docs/sources/reference/completion.md

 This is it.
 In order to actually use the completion mechanism, you need to open a new shell session.

-To try it out, simply type `swarm scale` and hit Enter.
+To try it out, simply type `swarm scale` and hit the TAB key.